MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetexception-class.md

 ### Remarks
  This error value may be a system error code, found in WINERROR.H, or an error value from WININET.H.

  For a list of Win32 error codes, see [Error Codes](http://msdn.microsoft.com/library/windows/desktop/ms681381).
 For a list of Internet-specific error messages, see  .
-Both topics are in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+Both topics are in the Windows SDK.

 ## See Also
  [CException Class](../../mfc/reference/cexception-class.md)